-Their biggest move was the big draft day trade.
+Their biggest move was the big draft-day trade.
 They worked to move up to take North Carolina's Mitch Trubisky with the second selection overall.
-They also made a number of smaller “depth moves” in free agency.
+They also made several smaller “depth moves” in free agency.
 They signed defensive back Quintin Demps, tight end Dion Simms, wide receiver Markus Wheaton, cornerback Prince Amukamara, defensive tackle John Jenkins, quarterback Mark Sanchez, and running back Benny Cunningham.
 They also re-signed linebacker Sam Acho and wide receiver Deonte Thompson as well.
 For the Bears and whatever success they have in 2017, it all boils down to Mitch Trubisky.
 The future of this franchise rests on his shoulders.

 Bears Shine in 2015